 Teaching Philosophy

-I believe that through the richness of multiple readings and interpretations, scholarly discourse makes it possible for human beings to comprehend complex objective truths.
-On a purely technical level, I see my role as a classroom scholar as one in which I model for students how to ask incisive questions of primary and secondary sources, teach students how to verify information and address complex content, and demonstrate how to pursue lines of inquiry in research with integrity.
+I believe that through the richness of principled interpretation, scholarly discourse makes it possible for human beings to comprehend complex objective truths.
+On a purely technical level, I see my role as an educative mentor as one in which I model for students how to ask incisive questions of primary and secondary sources, teach students how to verify information and address complex content, and demonstrate how to pursue lines of inquiry in learning with integrity.
 My fundamental goal is to help students learn how to search for and arrive at defensible conclusions through a rigorous and humane scholarly process.

 My passion for teaching about music allows me to be myself in large or small settings because I enjoy working both with people who already share my interests and with those whose interest I have yet to kindle.
 At all times, I seek to demonstrate transparency regarding the extent of my knowledge and understanding.
 I do not proceed under the guise that I command all the answers or possess all the solutions.
 Rather, I move forward with an approach that openly communicates to students my pleasure in engaging with them as we grapple with central questions together.
 I make it a point to communicate to my students that we—both teacher and student—are on a level playing field when it comes to the pursuit of knowledge: we all have questions and are committed to pursuing them.
 I teach in part because I love to learn, and I have indeed learned a great deal from the kinds of questions that my students have posed over the years.

-In service to these objectives, I find that it is of paramount importance to establish a community within the classroom, be it in a discussion or lecture setting.
+In service to these objectives, I find that it is of paramount importance to establish humane rapport within the classroom.
 A collegial atmosphere allows students to feel comfortable enough to ask questions and to take advantage of the opportunity to engage with peers in open discussion of course content as it relates to other academic coursework and life experience.
-I believe that such integrative and interdisciplinary thinking greatly enhances a student’s ability to comprehend the cultural climate in which musical practices occur, and that the yield of such thinking is maximized in a setting where all present are willing to share aspects of their diverse backgrounds.
-It has become apparent to me that such forums are most successful in a community environment in which all students demonstrate mutual respect for differing worldviews and comport themselves in a way that reflects a serious commitment to professionalism.
+I believe that such integrative and interdisciplinary thinking greatly enhances a student’s ability to comprehend the cultural climate in which musical practices occur, and that the yield of such thinking is maximized in a setting where all present are willing to share aspects of their backgrounds.
+It has become apparent to me that such forums are most successful in a community environment in which all students demonstrate mutual respect for each other and comport themselves in a way that reflects a serious commitment to the pursuit of truth.

 To enjoy teaching is to revel in the kind of problem solving that requires collaboration.
-Music is, I think, one of the most wonderful and exciting problems that mankind has ever been invited to solve.
-It is, thus, an ideal locus for creating a community of problem solvers with an invested interest in one another.
+Music is, I think, one of the most exciting problems that mankind has ever been invited to solve.
+It is, thus, an ideal locus for creating a community of inquirers who invest earnestly in one another.
 I profoundly enjoy the process of leading students through the sonic and cultural quandary that we call music, and especially relish the moments when I get to glimpse that they are right there with me.

 Diversity Statement